iamasteriix/gqlts-server/README.md

 You can find more information about Typescript's `extends` from the [documentation](https://www.typescriptlang.org/tsconfig/extends.html).

-If you are experiencing any problems, check out the issues on the issues tab above.
+If you are experiencing any problems, check out the issues on the [Issues](https://github.com/iamasteriix/gqlts-server/issues) tab above.

 #### Sending emails

-Under development, the emails are supposed to be sent to whatever address you add, but `nodemailer` allows you to preview the template by printing a string to the console.
+Under development, the emails are supposed to be sent to whatever address 'the user' adds, but `nodemailer` allows you to preview the template by printing a string to the console.
 Following this link will allow you to 'test-confirm' user registration.